k-bx/k-bx.github.io/articles/propositions-as-types-missing-links.md

 In our proof, this can be seen as `((_≲_.to B≲U b) ≡ x)`.
 Instead of saying "x is also in B", we have to say "there is some `b` in `B`, and converted to `U` via isomorphism, it's equal to `x`".

 **Dynamic Membership Checking**.
-Proofs in set theory often go on and say "if x is a member of X then ...".
-I'm not touching examples of these proofs here, but I think this should be mentioned explicitly.
-Most situation like this either translate in a "there exists an `x : X`", or involve the Law of Excluded Middle
+One last thing worth mentioning.
+Proofs in set theory often go on and say "if x is a member of X then ..., if it's not then ...".
+I'm not touching examples of these proofs here, but I think this should be mentioned as well.
+Most situation like this translate in a simple "there exists an `x : X`", but sometimes, whenever we have the "when it's not" part or some form of it, one usually means to involve the Law of Excluded Middle.

 ## Conclusion